dpgaspar/Flask-AppBuilder/docs/rest_api.rst

     }

 Let's make our method a bit more interesting, and send our name on the HTTP GET method.
-You can optionally use a *@rison* decorator that will parse the HTTP URI arguments from a *rison* structure to a python data structure.
+You can optionally use a ``@rison`` decorator that will parse the HTTP URI arguments from a *Rison* structure to a python data structure.
-On this example it may seem a bit overboard but with *rison* we can handle complex HTTP GET arguments in a human readable and predictable way.
+On this example it may seem a bit overboard but with *Rison* we can handle complex HTTP GET arguments in a human readable and predictable way.
-Rison is a slight variation of JSON that looks vastly superior after URI encoding.
+*Rison* is a slight variation of JSON that looks vastly superior after URI encoding.
 Rison still expresses exactly the same set of data structures as JSON, so data can be translated back and forth without loss or guesswork::